Dollar ends losing week with lower close

 TORONTO (Reuters) - The Canadian dollar slipped versus the U.S. dollar on Friday and closed lower for the week as nagging concerns about the impact of the U.S. economic slowdown on Canada weighed on the currency.

-Canadian bond prices finished higher across the curve as weak U.S. economic data and a disappointing profit outlook from General Electric (GE.N: Quote) convinced investors to unload equities in favor of more secure assets such as government debt.
+Canadian bond prices finished higher across the curve as weak U.S. economic data and a disappointing profit outlook from General Electric (GE.N) convinced investors to unload equities in favor of more secure assets such as government debt.

 The Canadian dollar closed at C$1.0234 to the U.S. dollar, or 97.71 U.S. cents, down from C$1.0188 to the U.S. dollar, or 98.15 U.S. cents, at Thursday's close.